The Normalisation of Starvation

 Explore your dieting history and your relationship with food and your body

-Build a more balanced, positive relationship with food
+Build a balanced, flexible relationship with food

-End the cycle of undereating and overeating
+Break the cycle of restriction and binge eating

 Challenge food rules, nutrition myths, and influencer misinformation

-Reconnect with your body’s natural signals of hunger, fullness, and satisfaction
+Reconnect with hunger, fullness, and satisfaction cues

 Dive Deeper